byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-info | Information provided by the contextMenu object, providing the ```.linkUrl``` attribute we need to obtain the link the user selected tab | Object containing details of the tab where the click took place - not needed for this objective
+info | Information provided by the contextMenu object, providing the ```.linkUrl``` attribute we need to obtain the link the user selected tab | Object containing details about the tab where the click took place - not useful for this objective

 ## extractInfo(url)